Norway mourns victims of Oslo shooting with memorial service

-A gunman opened fire in central Oslo’s bar area early Saturday, killing two people — a man in his 50s and and another in his 60s — and wounding more than 20 in what the Norwegian security service called an “Islamist terror act” during the capital’s annual LGBTQ Pride festival.
-A suspect is in custody.
+A gunman opened fire in central Oslo’s nightlife district early Saturday, killing two people — a man in his 50s and and another in his 60s — and wounding more than 20 in what the Norwegian security service called an “Islamist terror act.”

+A suspect, identified as a 42-year-old Norwegian citizen originally from Iran, is in custody.
+The capital’s Pride parade, was scheduled to take place Saturday but was canceled.

-The crime scene included the London Pub that is popular with the city’s LGBTQ community, but police investigators have said it was unclear whether motive of the assailant — identified as a 42-year-old Norwegian citizen originally from Iran — was hatred toward sexual minorities.
+The crime scene included the London Pub, a bar that is popular with the city’s LGBTQ community.
+Police investigators said it was unclear whether hatred of people based on sexual orientation and gender identity motivated the attack.

 Norwegian Prime Minister Jonas Gahr Stoere said in a speech during Sunday’s memorial service that “the shooting in the night hours put an end to the Pride parade, but it did not stop the fight and the efforts to fight discrimination, prejudice and hatred.”